vk4arm/CoinGame/README.md

-This is my final qualifying work in LETI University
+This is my final qualifying work in ETU University